Quickstart

 }

-Add the Near Field Communication Tag Reading capability in Xcode (Target → Signing & Capabilities).
+Add the Near Field Communication Tag Reading capability in Xcode (Target → Signing & Capabilities) and make sure both TAG and PACE formats are enabled.

 <key>NFCReaderUsageDescription</key>